dccircuit/IGME-235-Fall-2019/exercises/tetris-grid.md

 ```
 Okay, your challenge is to put all of the other blocks in position on the grid so that none of them are overlapping each other...
 The cells can overlap, but the tetromino images can not (except for the black edges).

-Before you go off doing that, there's one more thing that we want you to do.
+***Before you go off doing that***, there's one more thing that we want you to do.
 We want you to see how CSS transitions work.
-They let 'tween' between two states of something about your HTML element...
-Could be may things from color, to width, to transform!
+They let you 'tween' between two states of some property of your HTML element...
+Could be many things from color, to width, to transform!

 Let's put a transition on the tetris blocks so we can make them rotate under our cursor!

-Start by telling all images on the page that if their rotation ever changes, that it should change over a 1 second duration:
+1. Start by telling all images on the page that if their rotation ever changes, that it should change over a 1 second duration:
 ```
 img {
     transition-property: transform;